bridgesense/lampready/README.md

 productivity.
 This was done to simplify the permissions issues that arise when working with shared data within the container.

-The user will still need have access to the root account on their local machine.
+The user will still need have access to the root account on their host  machine.
 Root access will allow you to make entries to the firewall and SELinux in order for Xdebug to work properly: